t-regx/t-regx.github.io/docs/match-for-first.md

 - **It has to be a class**

-  Trying to instantiate interfaces would break our "Explicity rule".
+  Trying to instantiate interfaces or abstract classes would break our ["Explicity rule"](whats-the-point#t-regx-to-the-rescue).
   The class must be concrete and explicit.
-Besides, in PHP you only can throw `Error` or `Exception` (classes).

 - **It has to implement `\Throwable`**